 Bring the one-day workshop, "Scholarly Communication: From Understanding to Engagement," to your campus, chapter, or consortia.
 The workshop is led by two expert presenters at locations upon request.
 Please contact ACRL Program Officer Chase Ollis at firstname.lastname@example.org or 800/545-2433 ext.
 2521 to discuss dates and locations, pricing, and for complete workshop details.

 You can bring this one-day workshop, at full cost, to your campus, chapter, or consortia year round.
 Additionally, ACRL offers a partial subsidy on a competitive basis for up to five hosts each academic year.
-The deadline to apply to host the subsidized version during the 2017-18 academic year is Friday, November 17, 2017.
-More information and application here.
+The deadline to apply to host the subsidized version during the 2017-18 academic year has passed.
+More information about the subsidized program can be found here.

 Academic and research librarians increasingly recognize scholarly communication as a core competency of the profession.
 Whether helping researchers meet their funder's mandates for public access and data sharing, guiding responsible copyright practice, or supporting new types of scholarship and instruction, librarians are leading change across campus and around the world.
 With this workshop, ACRL empowers our community in accelerating the transformation of the scholarly communication system.